iiroj/app-bar/README.md

 ### Styling

-The `app-bar` comes with very little defaults, and should be styled by supplying it with a `className` property that is attached some CSS.
+The `react-sticky-nav` comes with very little defaults, and should be styled by supplying it with a `className` property that is attached some CSS.

 The `<AppBar />` component is a `<nav />` element with the following inline styles: